abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/vrp.rst

         CVRPData cvrp_data(cvrp_data_generator);

-    Basically, the ``CVRPData`` class contains the distance matrix, the nodes coordinates and the clients demands.
+    Basically, the ``CVRPData`` class contains the distance matrix, the nodes coordinates (if any) and the clients demands.

 ..  _section_visualization_epix_vrp: